Hacko97/fyp-datacollection/README.md

 The data augmentation mechanism is very useful to create lots of error sentences from error-less sentences within a shortened time period.
 This section explained how to generate error sentences from grammatical sentences using a tool called [ThamizhiLIP](https://sarves.github.io/thamizhilip/) which was developed by Mr.Sarveswaran.
 It has the following functionalities Part of Speech tagging, dependency parsing[^1], and morphological anaysis[^2].
 And it is open source.
 We get the source code from GitHub and change it for our task.

 Files
-1. revised_artificial_multiclass.py - This is grammar error generation python script for multiclass.
+1. scripts/multiclass/revised_artificial_multiclass.py - This is grammar error generation python script for multiclass classification tasks.
-2. revised_artificial_for_colab.py, revised_artificial_for_colab2.py, revised_artificial_for_ds1.py, revised_artificial_for_ds2.py, revised_artificial_for_local.py revised_artificial_memory_optimized.py - This is grammar error generation python script for multilabel.
+2. scripts/multilabel - This is grammar error generation python scripts for multilabel classification.
 These are same code but used in different platform to generate the sentences.
 4. multi_class_classification.ipynp - Finetuning process for grammar error detector using IndicBERT[^3] pretrained model.
 5. grammatical sentences/ - It contained grammatically correct sentences in the tsv file format.
 6. error-annotated_corpus/multiclass - It contained artificial error sentences for multiclass classfication task.